Jewel Mullen (Chair)

 A former President of the Association of State and Territorial Health Officials, Dr. Mullen is a current member of the Center for Disease Control and Prevention’s Morbidity and Mortality Weekly Report Editorial Board, the Robert Wood Johnson Foundation’s Policies for Action National Advisory Committee, and, the ChangeLab Solutions Board of Directors.
 She also is a member of the Study Committee on the Equitable Allocation of COVID-19 Vaccine at the National Academies of Science, Engineering and Medicine.
 A former member of the Advisory Committee to the CDC Director and its subcommittee on health disparities, Dr. Mullen chaired the CDC’s Breast and Cervical Cancer Early Detection and Control Federal Advisory Committee.

-Board-certified in internal medicine, Dr. Mullen received her Bachelor and Master of Public Health degrees from Yale University, where she also completed a post-doctoral fellowship in psychosocial epidemiology.
-Dr. Mullen graduated from the Mount Sinai School of Medicine, where she was elected to AOA, the National Medical Honor Society.
-She did her residency at the Hospital of the University of Pennsylvania.
-Dr. Mullen also holds a Master of Public Administration degree from Harvard University’s John F. Kennedy School of Government.
+Dr. Mullen received her bachelor’s degree and Master of Public Health from Yale University, where she also completed a post-doctoral fellowship in psychosocial epidemiology.
+She graduated from the Mount Sinai School of Medicine, where she was elected to Alpha Omega Alpha national medical honor society and completed her residency at the Hospital of the University of Pennsylvania.
+Dr. Mullen also holds a Master of Public Administration from Harvard University’s John F. Kennedy School of Government.